 The trading price for our common stock has been, and we expect it to continue to be, volatile.
 Our January 31, 2013 announcement that the HEAT study failed to meet its primary endpoint has resulted in significant volatility and a steep decline in the price of our common stock, a level of decline that could result in securities litigation.
 Plaintiffs' securities litigation firms have publicly announced that they are investigating potential securities fraud claims that they may wish to make against us.
 The price at which our common stock trades depends upon a number of factors, including our historical and anticipated operating results, our financial situation, announcements of technological innovations or new products by us or our competitors, our ability or inability to raise the additional capital we may need and the terms on which we raise it, and general market and economic conditions.
 Some of these factors are beyond our control.
-Broad market fluctuations may lower the market price of our common stock had a flect the volume of trading in our stock, regardless of our financial condition, results of operations, business or prospect.
-The closing price of our common stock had a high price of \$4.23 and a low price of \$1.69 in the 52-week period ended December 31, 2011, a high price of \$8.83 and a low price of \$1.64 in the 52-week period ended December 31, 2012 and a high price of \$9.35 and a low price of \$0.76 from January 1, 2013 through August 7, 2013.
+Broad market fluctuations may lower the market price of our common stock and affect the volume of trading in our stock, regardless of our financial condition, results of operations, business or prospect.
+Prior to the reverse stock Split on October 28, 2013, the closing price of our common stock had a high price of \$4.23 and a low price of \$1.69 in the 52-week period ended December 31, 2011, a high price of \$8.83 and a low price of \$1.64 in the 52-week period ended December 31, 2012 and a high price of \$9.35 and a low price of \$0.76 from January 1, 2013 through October 28, 2013.
+The closing price of our common stock had a high price of \$5.14 and a low price of \$3.99 for the period October 29, 2013 to November 8, 2013 after the 1-4.5 reverse stock split went effective on October 28, 2013.
 Among the factors that may cause the market price of our common stock to fluctuate are the risks described in this "Risk Factors" section and other factors, including: